-In Minnesota, theft can be charged as a misdemeanor or felony offense.
-Specific charges and sentences imposed will depend on the circumstances surrounding the alleged offense and the value of the stolen property.
+In Minnesota, defendants may face misdemeanor or felony theft charges.
+Specific charges and sentences imposed will depend on the circumstances of the alleged offense and the value of the stolen property.

 (Article continues below infographic)

 Depending on the nature of the crime, Minnesota theft offenses may be charged as a misdemeanor or a felony, and sometimes there is a fine line between the two.
 Theft convictions in Minnesota encompass a number of different crimes, including:

 - Stealing services or property by false representation or swindle

 - Taking, using, transferring, or concealing another person’s property without consent

 - Renting personal property without paying for it